emsterdam1/anRNAlab-Protocols/Lentivirus-Stables/virus-production-HEK293T.md

 ### Day 3

 **5.** Change media on each plate (10 mL DMEM + 10% FBS, no antibiotics).
-Incubate cells at 37 °C for 2 more days.
+Incubate cells at 37 °C for 2 more days.<br/>
-  * _Note: This media has some amount of virus, use a 10 mL pipette to aspirate.
-Bleach and UV treat pipettes and aspirated media._
+  _Note: This media has some amount of virus, use a 10 mL pipette to aspirate._<br/>
+  _Bleach and UV treat pipettes and aspirated media before disposal._

 ### Day 5
+_Note: Treat everything on this day as material contaminated with live virus._<br/>
+_All waste media and materials should be bleached and exposed to UV before disposal._

 **6.** Aspirate culture media with a 10/20 mL syringe and pass media through a 0.45 µm filter into a concentrator column.